How to apply

-You need to apply for this course directly to the University; not through UCAS.
+You need to apply for this course directly to the University, not through UCAS.

 Each application will be judged on its own merits and we are actively looking to recruit students from a wide range of ages and educational, ethnic and social backgrounds.
-We are looking for applicants who are highly motivated to study on the Foundation Year and who have the potential to succeed in university study beyond it.
+We are looking for applicants who are highly motivated to study on the Foundation and who have the potential to succeed in university study beyond it.

 Where a high number of applications are received, priority may be given to:

 - Applicants without prior experience of higher education and/or who do not hold a qualification at QCA level 3 (e.g. A-levels or an Access to HE Diploma).

 - Applicants who have strong reasons for wishing to progress to a degree programme in the Faculty of Arts or the Faculty of Social Sciences and Law at Bristol.